calad0i/da4ml/docs/dais.md

 - `ops`: vector<Op>
     - The core list of operations for populating the full buffer.

-Each operation is reqpresented as a `Op` object, consists of the following components:
+Each operation is represented as a `Op` object, consists of the following components:
 - `opcode`: int
     - The operation code, see [OpCode](#opcode).
 - `id0`, `id1`: int